sharkdp/fd/README.md

 test_one
 ```

 What if I only wanted to see the file with `test` in them only in the `fd_examples/sub_dir` folder?
-I Can do this from anywhere in the file structure by giving it the path I would like it to search.
+I Can do this from anywhere in the file structure by giving it the path I would like it to search:

 `fd test ~/fd_examples/sub_dir/`